CebrayilBalayev/GameOfLife/README.md

 ### documentation
-For the documentation please you the link https://balayev.alwaysdata.net/life/ or you can find it directly in Dox folder by opening index.html file
+For the documentation please you the link https://balayev.alwaysdata.net/life/

 #### Docker
 In this project we tried to use dockerfile.We tried our best , but attempt was unsuccessful.Because right now,